itsmestefanjay/camunda-credit-card-checker/README.md

 This process iterates over a huge amount of existing customer credit cards and checks if they are expired to either inform the customer to update it or lock the account

+Note: true parallelism is hard to achieve when camunda writes into the same tables where locking happens -> therefore all instances run exclusive in this case

 ![cc_checker|300x200,20%](src/main/resources/bpmn/credit-card-update.png)

 The respective dmn table returns a status code red, yellow or green based on the expiration days: